mfrachet/go-vdom-wasm/README.md

 ### Handling events

-The `Attrs` also allows to pass functions to handle specific events.
+The `Ev` structure allows to pass functions to handle specific events.

 In this example, we set a click event on of the the `li`: